Mr-Coxall/Computer-Based-Problem-Solving/docs/structured-problem-solving/do-while-loop.rst

 |     counter = counter + 1
 | **WHILE** (boolean expression)

-In this example program once again the user is asked to enter a posative integer and the program will count how many times it goes through the loop until it reaches that number.
+In this example program once again the user is asked to enter a positive integer and the program will count how many times it goes through the loop until it reaches that number.
 This time a Do…While loop is used.

 Top-Down Design for Do…While loop
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. image:: ./images/top-down-do-while-loop.png
     :alt: Top-Down Design for Do…While loop
     :align: center

 Flowchart for Do…While loop
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. image:: ./images/flowchart-do-while-loop.png
     :alt: Do…While loop flowchart
     :align: center

 Pseudocode for Do…While loop
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^